Food and Water Security

 - Gilbert River Irrigation Scheme

-Lakeland Irrigation Area Project: Regional Development Australia FNQ&TS, through the National Water Infrastructure Development Fund (NWIDF), funded a strategic business case that investigates new water storage options to expand the Lakeland irrigation area.
+Lakeland Irrigation Area Project: Regional Development Australia Tropical North, through the National Water Infrastructure Development Fund (NWIDF), funded a preliminary business case that investigated new water storage options to expand the Lakeland irrigation area.
 When constructed, the proposed dam will store 200,000ML and irrigate 8,000ha of arable land.
-The Federal Government has committed an additional $10 million to further develop the business case.
+Federal Government funding of $10 million to further develop the business case has seen work advance materially with site identification, test drilling and cultural heritage, environmental and social stakeholder engagement.
 The project will require bilateral Government support to facilitate and coordinate the development approval processes for the dam.

-Development of the five proposed water infrastructure projects would meet a range of State and National Policy objectives:
+Development of the four proposed water infrastructure projects would meet a range of state and national policy objectives:

 - Expand northern Australia’s agricultural productive capacity – this is nationally significant given the impact of drought on food and water security in southern Australia;